 Cotacachi democracy is very participatory.
 Here's the story of how one young couple immersed themselves in the local democratic process and made a huge difference in the general health and well-being of the population.

 When the people of Cotacachi, Ecuador, spoke, Jorge Pazmino was listening.
-At the November, 2007, Cotacachi democracy community meeting, locals made it known that greater action regarding nutrition, especially for pregnant women and children, should be high on the agenda.
+At the November, 2007, Cotacachi democratic community meeting, locals made it known that improving nutrition, especially for pregnant women and children, should be high on the agenda.

 Jorge was the director of nutritional programming at Sol de Vida, a health and rehabilitation clinic in Cotacachi.
 The clinic offers energy healing treatments at a very small cost.)

 With a degree in nutrition, and a wife who is also a nutritionist, Jorge has been intently focused on the health of the people of Cotacachi for some time.
-Phase I of the rehabilitation clinic’s nutritional awareness program began a year ago.
+Together they started the rehabilitation clinic’s nutritional awareness program.

-At the direction of the community, Jorge and Pamela wrote radio ads to raise public awareness about the role of good nutrition in living a healthy life.
+At the direction of the community, Jorge and Pamela initiated Phase I. They wrote radio ads to raise public awareness about the role of good nutrition in living a healthy life.
 They also worked with 3 theater groups--16 people in all--writing skits and presenting them to different groups—schools, barrios, towns and special interest organizations.

 The skits began in September, 2007, and continued through January, 2008.
 They were all different, written to appeal to people who live in the Andes, the subtropics and in cities and are presented in Spanish and also Quechua.